 7. Declutter your workspace

 Making sure your workspace is decluttered gives you psychological and mental breathing space, and allows you to focus better on work.
+If you’re too busy, it might be time to hire someone to tidy up your space.

 8. Website blocking tools